 We partner with bada$$ companies that offer products that help our readers achieve their goals!
 If you purchase through our partner links, we get paid for the referral at no additional cost to you!
 Read our disclosure for more info.

 Finding the best WordPress plugins for blogs is a really important step on your path to success.
 There are literally thousands of WordPress plugins on the market and they can be a huge help when it comes to the customization and optimization of your WordPress site.

 Plugins can help to improve all kinds of different elements of your blog, including design, site speed, traffic, monetization, and more.
 But it’s important to have only the essential plugins installed.

 Having too many plugins or poorly designed plugins installed on your website can negatively impact your site speed.

 You should avoid downloading plugins for easy and quick fixes and instead, only utilize the ones that provide major changes or improvements that otherwise wouldn’t be possible without the plugin.
-If you come across a problem and you find a solution via a WordPress plugin, make sure you have thoroughly searched for alternative solutions before deciding that downloading the plugin is the way to go.
+If you come across a problem and you find a solution via a plugin, make sure you have thoroughly searched for alternative solutions before deciding that downloading the plugin is the way to go.

 Many of them were actually recommended to us by web developers that have helped us design our website and improve our site speed and performance.

 At the end of this article, there is also a section on how to add and upload plugins to WordPress!

 The best WordPress plugins for blogs in this article have been organized by function, and include design, site performance and optimization, blog traffic, and monetization.

 What are the Best WordPress Plugins for Blogs?